 This type of database management system advantages operates in the parent-child tree model.
 Ideal for storing data with items that describe attributes and features, hierarchical database management system advantages normally have a 1; N relationship.

-These systems can be used to store a book with information about verses and chapters or a starves of songs, recipes, models of computers; in short anything that can be written in the nested format.
-However, hierarchical database management system advantages are not efficient for solving real-world operations.
+These systems can store a book with information about verses and chapters, or a starves of songs, recipes, and models of computers; in short, anything that can write in the nested format.
+However, hierarchical database management system advantages could be more efficient for solving real-world operations.

 Network Database Management System types

-This system uses a data model that is similar to the hierarchical database management systems advantages.
-What sets them apart from each other is that the tree structure in the network models can have multiple parents to child relational model.
+This system uses a data model similar to the advantages of hierarchical database management systems.
+What sets them apart is that the tree structure in the network models can have multiple parents to child relational models.

-Based on records and sets, most of the network database system uses SQL for data manipulation.
-They tend to be very flexible and were quite common within the industry during the 1960s and 1970s.
+Based on records and sets, most network database system uses SQL for data manipulation.
+They tended to be very flexible and were common within the industry during the 1960s and 1970s.

-In this model, however, searching for a data is quite a cumbersome task as the programme would have to traverse the entire system.
-Network database management system advantages have been replaced in modern computing by relational database management system advantages.
+In this model, however, searching for data takes a lot of work, as the program would have to traverse the entire system.
+Relational database management system advantages have replaced network database management system advantages in modern computing.

 Object-Oriented Database Management System

-In the object-oriented database system, the object and its data/attributes are seen as one and accessed through pointers, rather than stored in a relational table model.
-As the database management system advantages models are diverse in structure, they are quite extensible as well.
+In an object-oriented database system, one sees the object and its data/attributes as one and accesses it through pointers instead of storing it in a relational table model.
+As the database management system advantages models are diverse in structure, they are also quite extensible.

-Designed to work closely with programmes built with object-oriented programming languages, this system allows data and the programme to function as a single unit.
+Designed to work closely with programs built with object-oriented programming languages, this system allows data and the program to function as a single unit.